 The MRC will provide resources and funding for managing and sharing substantial data resources / collections.
 This could be for people, equipment, infrastructure and tools to manage, store, analyse and provide access to data.
 Where the costs of managing and sharing data are substantial, funding proposals should differentiate between the costs of:

-As the MRC supports the UKRI Common Principles on Research Policy, there is a requirement that all publications arising from MRC funded projects are accompanied by a data access statement.
+All publications arising from MRC funded projects should be accompanied by a data access statement.
 Guidance on writing data access statements is available in our 'Archiving and sharing data' guide.

-The MRC expects data to be shared 'with as few restrictions as possible' and 'in a timely and responsible manner'.
-However, it also recognises that ongoing research must not be compromised by premature or opportunistic sharing.
-Appropriate regulatory permissions (ethical, legal and institutional) must be in place before the data can be shared.
+The MRC expects data to be shared 'with as few restrictions as possible' and 'in a timely and responsible manner', with consideration to ethics and regulations.

 The MRC allows a limited, defined period of exclusive use of data for primary research.
 Publication of data can be delayed for a short period to allow for patent applications to be drafted.